YujinOk/client-superhero/README.md

   - This has solved by giving different fetch policy that disabled reading from the cache

 - I was unable to reposition toast by trying to use `use.Context()`but unable to resolve the positioning issue in time.
 It also only works at the first time but was unable to solve either in time
+- As item gets deleted, the whole page re-renders.
+I tried using `fetch()` instead of using graphql hook as I suspected it was occuring due to the `Apolloprovider` updating its own state.
+I haven't been able to fix this issue.